StackTips

 Dozer supports simple property mapping, complex type mapping, bi-directional mapping, implicit-explicit mapping, as well as recursive mapping.
 This includes mapping collection attributes that also need mapping at the element level.

-If you’re using Maven build tools, for using Dozer framework you need to add the following package dependency
+If you’re using Maven build tools, for using the Dozer framework you need to add the following package dependency

-If you’re using Gradle build system, you can include the following package dependency in your build.gradle file.
+If you’re using the Gradle build system, you can include the following package dependency in your build.gradle file.

 compile group: 'com.github.dozermapper', name: 'dozer-core', version: '6.4.1'